knpuniversity/javascript/knpu/ep1-basics/post-proper-api-endpoint.md

 Bam!
 Now, back in `RepLogApp`, before we use that, let's clear out *all* the code that actually updates our DOM: all the stuff related to updating the form with the form errors or adding the new row.
-That's all a TODO for later.
+That's all a todo for later.

 But, *do* add a `console.log('success')` and `console.log('error')` so we can see if this stuff is working!
 Finally, update the `url` to `$form.data('url')`.